mhayashi1120/auto-highlight-symbol-mode/README.md

-Auto highlight symbol mode 1.52
+Auto Highlight Symbol Mode 1.52
 ===============================

 A minor mode for emacs.